 Child protection is a term used to describe the responsibilities and activities undertaken to prevent or to stop children being abused or ill-treated.
 It is Plan's duty and responsibility to reduce the risks of abuse to the children who we have contact with and keep them safe from harm.
-Plan's Child Protection Policy, "Say Yes to keeping children safe", is Plan's overriding framework to protect children who come into contact with Plan employees, volunteers, partner organisations and individuals, including consultants, who are working on behalf of Plan.
+Plan's Child Protection Policy, "Say Yes!
+To Keeping Children and Programme Participants Safe and Protected", is Plan's overriding framework to protect children who come into contact with Plan employees, volunteers, partner organisations and individuals, including consultants, who are working on behalf of Plan.